Critical values of Gaussian SU(2) random polynomials: Introduction

 \subsection{Main results}

-In this article, we will study the expected distribution of nonvanishing critical values of $|p_n|$ as $n$ large enough.
+In this article, we will study the expected distribution of nonvanishing critical values of $|p_n|$ as $n$ tends to infinity.

-Note that the modulus $|p_n|$ is a subharmonic function, thus there is no local maxima; local minima are all zeros and thus nonvanishing critical values are obtained only at saddle points \cite{FS}.
+Note that the modulus $|p_n|$ is a subharmonic function, thus there is no local maximum; local minimum are all zeros and thus nonvanishing critical values are obtained only at saddle points \cite{FS}.
 Hence the expected density of nonvanishing critical values of $|p_n|$ we study in this article is in fact the expected density of values of saddle points of $|p_n|$.

-The nonvanishing critical values of $|p_n|$ are obtained at points,
+The nonvanishing critical values of $|p_n|$ are obtained at points

-For a random polynomial $p_n$, it has no repeated zeros almost surely, which implies that the set (\ref{set}) is almost surely equivalent to, i.e., (nonvanishing) $|p_n|$ and $p_n$ have the same critical points almost surely.
+For a random polynomial $p_n$, it has no repeated zeros almost surely, which implies that the set (\ref{set}) is almost surely equivalent to i.e., (nonvanishing) $|p_n|$ and $p_n$ have the same critical points almost surely.

 Hence, we will first get the expected density of critical values of $p_n$ in Theorem \ref{main}, as a direct consequence, we can apply the polar coordinate to get the expected density of nonvanishing critical values of $|p_n|$ in Theorem \ref{main2}.